isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-07-31-post-African Violet.md

 <section>
   <h4>Growing:</h4>
-	<p>Regular application of a <a href="/page-index/horticulture-techniques/fertilising/">dilute fertiliser with a higher Phosphorous and Potassium content</a> will help encourage flowering.
-Water when the surface of the soil is dry.
-Take care to water directly onto the soil or do <a href="/page-index/horticulture-techniques/bottom-watering/">bottom-up watering</a> as water on the leaves causes rot. <a href="/page-index/horticulture-techniques/pruning/">Pruning</a> spent flowers encourages the plant to flower again.
-As with all potted plants, regular repotting once a year will prevent it from becoming root bound.</p>
+	<p>Applying a <a href="/page-index/horticulture-techniques/fertilising/">dilute fertiliser with a higher Phosphorous and Potassium content</a> once every two months will help encourage flowering. <a href="/page-index/horticulture-techniques/pruning/">Pruning</a> spent flowers encourages the plant to flower again. </p>
+		<p>Take care to water directly onto the soil or do <a href="/page-index/horticulture-techniques/bottom-watering/">bottom-up watering</a> as water on the leaves causes rot.</p>
+		<p>As with all potted plants, regular repotting once a year will prevent it from becoming <a href="/page-index/plant-problems/root-bound/">root bound</a>.</p>
 	<br>
 </section>